cloud-py-api/visionatrix/README.md

 We offer two types of installation:

-1. **Standard Installation**: This includes both the Visionatrix server for task management and a built-in worker for task processing.
+1. **Standard Installation**: Includes both the Visionatrix server for task management and a built-in worker for task processing.

-	> For this installation, you'll need either a powerful CPU with at least 32 GB of RAM or a GPU with at least 10 GB of VRAM.
+	> For this installation, you'll need either a powerful CPU with at least 32 GB of RAM or a GPU with at least 8 GB of VRAM.
-	> _(Support for 8 GB GPUs is planned)._
+	> _(Some flows, like background removal, are fast even on CPU and don’t require high-end hardware.)_

-2. **Advanced Installation**: Starting from Nextcloud version `30.0.2`, you can install only the server component by setting `DISABLE_WORKER=1` in the environment variables during application installation.
+2. **Advanced Installation**: Starting from Nextcloud version `31`, you can install only the server component by setting `DISABLE_WORKER=1` in the environment variables during application installation.
 In this mode, the server will manage tasks, while external workers (installed elsewhere) will process them.

 > [!NOTE]
 > Worker authentication uses Nextcloud credentials.
 If 2FA is enabled, you will need to use an App Password to connect external workers.